Pecorino Romano Cheese vs Wensleydale Cheese

 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".
 Wensleydale's texture can be described as "firm and crumbly".

-Pecorino Romano Cheese has a sharp, salty flavor.
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging